PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 08:07:32
+Last updated: 2024-04-05 08:08:05
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker